ConnorSarr/SpotifyMashupBot/README.md

 A program that utilizes Spotify's API to suggest mashup ideas based on BPMs and keys of songs found in a Spotify playlist

 ## Installation
 Make an application using Spotify's developer portal.
-Then paste the client ID and client secret in the following code:
+Then paste the client ID and client secret in the following code block found in the main.py file:

 ```sh
 sp = spotipy.Spotify(auth_manager=SpotifyOAuth(client_id="YOUR_CLIENT_ID",